TCGTalk Logo

 Break-even box

 However, this break-even assumes current card prices hold.
 SIR prices are the most volatile component.
-If the top three SIRs (Mega Gengar, Pikachu, Mega Dragonite) correct by 50%, the EV per pack drops from $11.10 to approximately $7.50 — which moves the break-even bundle from $66.60 to about $45, and the break-even box from $399.60 to about $270.
-At that point, retail opening remains slightly +EV but by a much smaller margin.
+If the top three SIRs (Mega Gengar, Pikachu, Mega Dragonite) correct by 50%, the EV per pack drops from $10.9 to approximately $8.49 — which moves the break-even bundle from $65.42 to about $51, and the break-even box from $392.52 to about $306.
+At that point, retail opening remains comfortably +EV but by a smaller margin.

 Sensitivity to SIR price changes